Twisted conjugacy classes in Lie groups: Twisted conjugacy classes in connected Lie groups

 \section{Twisted conjugacy classes in connected Lie groups}

-In this section we prove that any nontrivial connected nilpotent group $G$ has infinitely many conjugacy classes and that $\Aut(G)$ admits a subgroup of finite index in which every automorphism has infinite Reidemeister number.
+In this section we prove that any nontrivial connected Lie group $G$ has infinitely many conjugacy classes, and if $G$ is not nilpotent, then $\Aut(G)$ admits a subgroup of finite index in which every automorphism has infinite Reidemeister number.

 For a connected Lie group $G$, if $\varphi=i_g$ is the inner automorphism by $g\in G$, then $R(\varphi)=R(\Id)$ is the same as the number of conjugacy classes in $G$.
 If $G$ is solvable, then $G/\ol{[G,G]}$ is nontrivial, abelian, connected and infinite, it follows that $R(i_g)=R(\Id)=\infty$.
 We will now show that this also holds for any connected Lie group $G$.